lucono/karma-test-explorer/docs/documentation.md

 ![Karma Test Explorer screenshot](img/extension-screenshot.png)

-Rich information about your tests will be displayed in the Testing side bar (left image below), including focused ⚡and disabled 💤 tests.
+Rich information about your tests will be displayed in the Testing side bar, including focused ⚡and disabled 💤 tests (left image below).
 Test results summary, including passed, failed and skipped tests, are displayed in the side bar after each test execution (right image below).

 ![Karma Test Explorer screenshot](img/sidebar.png)